LG21/cloud/README.md

 	gulp

-Test can be run using:
+Tests can be run using:

 	npm test